 Learn How to Stop Eating Sugar with this tutorial!
 Here’s advice from the trenches on quitting sugar, avoiding cravings, and getting the family on board!
 For a delicious snack that is naturally sweetened, without the refined sugar, try our delicious Chocolate Hummus recipe!

-Depending on which news channel you’re watching, sugar is being blamed for causing any number of serious illnesses, such as diabetes, acne, cancer, obesity, kidney disease, heart disease and liver damage, to name a few.
+Depending on which news channel you’re watching, or article you’re reading, sugar can cause any number of serious illnesses such as diabetes, acne, cancer, obesity, kidney disease, heart disease and liver damage, to name a few.

-That’s why this year our family is officially quitting sugar, with the goals to completely eliminate white processed sugar from our house.
+That’s why several years ago, my family officially quit sugar with the goal to completely eliminate white processed sugar from our house.

 Is that a lofty goal?
 Absolutely.
 It’s so high up in the sky that many wouldn’t dare to even attempt to reach it.

 But I DO believe that sugar is responsible for some serious health issues and I want to do whatever is in my power to keep my family healthy.

 If you’re trying to keep your family healthy too, quitting sugar (or at least cutting back) should be on your radar this year as well.
 But you don’t have to go it alone!